- March 16, 2021

 About

-- The developers are responsive and actively engage with the community, taking feedback into account for improvements.
+- The developers are responsive to community feedback and actively work on updates and improvements.

 “The game is a FPS/RTS hybrid, and that is a very niche genre of gaming, but this is possibly the best one I could find out there with amazing gameplay and an active developer team fixing and updating the game at all times.”